RACP Trainee of the Year

 - Must have been a trainee of The Royal Australasian College of Physicians, its Faculties or Chapters when they made the contribution they are nominated for

-- Must have been an active trainee for a minimum of three months during 2017
+- Must have been an active trainee for a minimum of three months of the current year

-- May have become a Fellow of the RACP during November and December 2017
+- May have become a Fellow of the RACP in November and December of the current year

 - Must be nominated by a Fellow or trainee of the RACP

 - Must not have been a previous recipient of the RACP Trainee of the Year Award

 - Submit an application on their own behalf